MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/postgresql-connector.md

 Select data columns as shown in this example query:
  `SELECT OrderId, OrderTitle, OrderDesc, AllowedUsers, AllowedGroups, DeniedUsers, DeniedGroups, CreatedDateTime, IsDeleted`

-Note that the SQL connectors do not allow column names with non-alphanumeric characters  in the SELECT clause.
+The SQL connectors don't allow column names with non-alphanumeric characters  in the SELECT clause.
 Remove any non-alphanumeric characters from column names using an alias.
 Example - SELECT *column_name* AS *columnName*

 To manage access to the search results, you can specify one or more ACL columns in the query.
 The SQL connector allows you to control access at per record level.
 You can choose to have the same access control for all records in a table.
 If the ACL information is stored in a separate table, you might have to do a join with those tables in your query.

 The use of each of the ACL columns in the above query is described below.
 The following list explains the four **access control mechanisms**.

 - **AllowedUsers**: This column specifies the list of user IDs who can access the search results.
-In the following example, list of users: john@contoso.com, keith@contoso.com, and lisa@contoso.com would only have access to a record with OrderId = 12.
-- **AllowedGroups**: This column specifies the group of users who will be able to access the search results.
-In the following example, group sales-team@contoso.com would only have access to record with OrderId = 12.
+- **AllowedGroups**: This column specifies the group of users who can access the search results.
 - **DeniedUsers**: This column specifies the list of users who do **not** have access to the search results.
-In the following example, users john@contoso.com and keith@contoso.com do not have access to record with OrderId = 13, whereas everyone else has access to this record.
 - **DeniedGroups**: This column specifies the group of users who do **not** have access to the search results.
-In the following example, groups engg-team@contoso.com and pm-team@contoso.com do not have access to record with OrderId = 15, whereas everyone else has access to this record.

 </details> <br>